loveencounterflow/pipedreams/README.md

   where applicable. *When a callback is used, elected datoms are not sent down the pipeline*, which makes `$collect()` act a bit like `$filter()`.

+`$collect()` will send on collected data when any of these conditions is met:

+* When the stream has ended and any data has been collected;
+* when a collect signal (a `~collect` datom) has been received;
+* when it has collected one or more pieces of data and encounters a datom that it is not configured to collect.

+The last rule ensures that the 'integrity' of the data stream—the sequence of events—remains undisturbed by `$collect()`; if you send, say, datoms with numbers and texts `2 — 3 — 4 — 'a text' — 5 — 6` down a pipeline with a `$collect()` transform that is configured to collect numbers, you will receive `[ 2, 3, 4, ] — 'a text' — [ 5, 6, ]` on the other hand, with the general
+arrangement of the data left intact.